prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ## Central Limit Theorem

-The Central Limit Theorem say for any distribution if we take samples of equal sizes, these sample means will have the normal distribution as long as the sample size is greater than 30 samples.
+The Central Limit Theorem say for any distribution if we take multiple samples of equal size, sample means will have the normal distribution as long as the sample size is greater than 30 samples.

+Or:

+Given a sufficiently large sample size, the sampling distribution of the mean for a variable will approximate a normal distribution regardless of that variable's distribution in the population.

-## What is SE (Standard Error)
+## What is SE (Standard Error)?

 The Standard Error (SE) considers taking multiple n-samples from probability distribution, and recording of the means obtained in repeat.
 For Gauss or normal distribution it should be: $\Large  \frac {\sigma }{\sqrt {n}}$